hms-dbmi/UpSetR-paper/README.md

 The `bananaPlot.R` script can be used to generate the UpSetR version of the "Banana Venn" plot (D’Hont,  A.,  et  al.,  2012).

 ## SNP Caller
-The `SNPcallerPlot.R` script can be used to generate the UpSetR version of the SNP caller venn diagram presented in Xu et al., 2012.
+The `SNPcallerPlot.R` script can be used to generate the UpSetR version of the SNP caller Euler diagram presented in Xu et al., 2012.